-- Registered Managers To have, or be working towards a Level 5 Diploma in Leadership and Management for Residential Childcare. - 4 Deputy Managers To have, or be working towards a Level 5 Diploma in Leadership and Management for Residential Childcare. - At least one Senior Care Worker per bungalow/house all to have, or be working towards a Level 3 Diploma in Residential Childcare.
+- Registered Managers To have a Level 5 in Leadership and Management for Residential Childcare. - 4 Deputy Managers To have, or be working towards a Level 5 in Leadership and Management for Residential Childcare. - At least one Senior Care Worker to manage a bungalow/house all to have, or be working towards a Level 3 or 4 in Residential Childcare.